BsaibesT/bsaibest.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <!-- I may not know what I am doing but I am good at it.
 I am a human doing human things humanly.  -->
 I am a drummer who tries to know something about physics.
-I earned my PhD. in physics (not drumms) in 2023.
+I earned my PhD. - not in drums - but in physics in 2023.
 As a PhD candidate at Purdue Indianapolis, I worked in a precision measurement group focused on detecting deviations from Newton’s second law of gravitation between objects at submicron separations.
 I successfully defended my thesis in 2023 and continue to look for new ways to make contributions to interesting problems.

 <!-- I am a physicist who recently completed a 1-year SMART Scholarship service commitment at the National Geospatial-Intelligence Agency (NGA) as a geodetic surveyor.
 During my time there, I carried out gravitational surveys and engaged with companies developing quantum based absolute gravimeters.
 Prior to the NGA, I was a physics PhD candidate at Purdue Indianapolis.
 His research focused on detecting deviations from Newton’s second law of gravitation for objects at submicron separations.
 I successfully defended my thesis in 2023 and continue to look for new ways to make contributions to interesting problems. -->